peteroupc/peteroupc.github.io/uniformsum.md

 <a id=Finding_Parameters></a>
 ## Finding Parameters

-Using this sampler for an arbitrary _n_ requires finding the Bernstein control points for each of the _n_ pieces of the uniform sum density.
+Using the uniform sum sampler for an arbitrary _n_ requires finding the Bernstein control points for each of the _n_ pieces of the uniform sum density.
 This can be found, for example, with the Python code below, which uses the SymPy computer algebra library.
 In the code:

 - `unifsum(x,n,v)` calculates the density function of the sum of `n` uniform random numbers when the variable `x` is shifted by `v` units.
 - `find_control_points` prints out the control points for each piece of the density for the sum of `n` uniform random numbers, starting with piece 0.